Achievable logoAchievable logo

 Treasury bills

-Treasury bills are a form of short-term, zero coupon debt issued by the Treasury.
-They are the most commonly offered Treasury security.
-T-bills can be issued weekly (depending on need), while the Treasury auctions other products monthly or quarterly.
+Treasury bills are short-term, zero coupon debt issued by the Treasury.
+They’re the most commonly offered Treasury security.
+T-bills can be issued weekly (depending on funding needs), while the Treasury auctions other products monthly or quarterly.

 Sidenote

-With over $30 trillion of outstanding debt, the U.S. Treasury must raise significant amounts of money to pay for current government spending plus the money owed to its creditors.
-The amount of issued debt depends on many factors, including current budget deficits and cash flow (primarily through taxes).
+With over $30 trillion of outstanding debt, the U.S. Treasury must raise large amounts of money to cover current government spending and repay existing creditors.
+How much debt gets issued depends on several factors, including budget deficits and cash flow (especially tax receipts).

 • Treasury bills = weekly auction